discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 1. Blast fire fields with <Skill name="The Prestige"/>.
 2. Use <Skill name="Inspiring Imagery"/> (Careful its Ethereal Combo Field)
-3. Extend boons with <Skill name="Signet of Inspiration"/> if you have time.
+3. Extend your own boons with <Skill name="Signet of Inspiration"/> if you have time.
 4. Precast <Skill name="Mimic"/> and take the singularity when your group is done pre-buffing.
 5. Additionally you can precast a <Skill name="Time Warp"/> on the boss and take the singularity as well on bosses like Skorvald, or any boss if you use portals.